Budgeting and Forecasting and Break-Even Analysis: Planning for Profitability and Success

 Key methods:

-2. Sales Budget: Estimates revenue to guide planning.
-A trading firm forecasts ₹5,00,000 in quarterly sales.
-Numerical Example: Expected sales = 1,000 units × ₹500/unit = ₹5,00,000.
+Sales Budget: Projections of sales to direct the budgeting process.
+A trading company predicts that quarterly sales will be to the tune of ₹5,00,000.
+Example: Expected sales = 1,000 units × ₹500/unit = ₹5,00,000.

 Table: Budgeting and Forecasting Methods